PHOTO SHOOT PREPARATION

 WHERE TO SHOP - As I state in the Style Guide, I highly recommend shopping fashion houses such as Rent the Runway, Nordstroms, and eDressIt.
 Quality does matter!
-If you're looking for slightly younger or less expensive styles I suggest Lulu's, Tobi, Free People, and even Forever 21 (they have some lovely dresses for Seniors).
+If you're looking for slightly younger or less expensive styles I suggest Lulu's, Tobi, Free People, and Asos.
 For curvier options, consider Rent the Runway for up to size 22 gowns and chic pieces and Gwynnie Bee for every day, ready-to-wear lines up to size 32.
 Whether you purchase in store or online be sure the fit is correct!
-Sometimes ordering two sizes (esp if they have a free return shipping policy, thank you Nordstroms) is helpful if you're not sure which fit will flatter you the most.
+Sometimes ordering two sizes (esp if they have a free return shipping policy, thank you Nordstroms!) is helpful if you're not sure which fit will flatter you the most.
 If you're not sure you're going to want to keep the garment, leave the tags on and we can make decisions during the shoot.
-Options are a good thing and anything with tags left on can be returned afterwards.
+Options are a good thing and anything with tags left on can be returned afterwards*.

 UNDERTHINGS - As you check your wardrobe essentials, make sure your bras and underwear are nude colored (the closer to your skin color, the better!).
 And remember to bring a robe!
 During hair and makeup you will want to be comfortable (all the better to relax and enjoy that champagne), and a robe will ensure that your beautiful outfits don't get smudged with product during the application process.
 Now let's talk Spanx.
 Regardless of size, I highly recommend bringing a pair with you!
 They help to smooth bulges that can occur as you sit, bend, move, etc and will help you to feel more confident and stunning in each of your outfits.